 Examples of possible responses:

-“My goal is to work for an investment firm that focuses on community development projects.”
+“Work for an investment firm that focuses on real estate.”

-Given your individual background, why are you pursuing a Columbia MBA at this time?
+Given your individual background and goals, why are you pursuing a Columbia MBA at this time?
 (Maximum 500 words)

 What will the people in your Cluster be pleasantly surprised to learn about you?
 (Maximum 250 words)